-HRL earned a Star in this section for its NPV MMA Diff. of the $786.
+HRL earned a Star in this section for its NPV MMA Diff. of the $2,047.
 This amount is in excess of the $500 target I look for in a stock that has increased dividends as long as HRL has.
-If HRL grows its dividend at 12.4% per year, it will take 7 years to equal a MMA yielding an estimated 20-year average rate of 2.47%.
+If HRL grows its dividend at 14.2% per year, it will take 3 years to equal a MMA yielding an estimated 20-year average rate of 2.47%.
 HRL earned a check for the Key Metric 'Years to >MMA' since its 3 years is less than the 5 year target.

 Conclusion: HRL did not earn any Stars in the Fair Value section, earned two Stars in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of three Stars.
 This quantitatively ranks HRL as a 3-Star Hold stock.

-Using my D4L-PreScreen.xls model, I determined the share price would need to increase to $47.96 before COP's NPV MMA Differential decreased to the $500 minimum that I look for in a stock with 47 years of consecutive dividend increases.
-At that price the stock would yield 1.4%.
+Using my D4L-PreScreen.xls model, I determined the share price would need to increase to $102.23 before HRL's NPV MMA Differential decreased to the $500 minimum that I look for in a stock with 49 years of consecutive dividend increases.
+At that price the stock would yield 1.0%.

-Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $500 NPV MMA Differential, the calculated rate is 11.1%.
-This dividend growth rate is lower than the 12.4% used in this analysis, thus providing no margin of safety.
-COP has a risk rating of 1.5 which classifies it as a Low risk stock.
+Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $500 NPV MMA Differential, the calculated rate is 8.9%.
+This dividend growth rate is below the 14.2% used in this analysis, thus providing a margin of safety.
+HRL has a risk rating of 1.00 which classifies it as a low risk stock.

 HRL's brands include Hormel, Spam, Jennie-O, Country Crock, Lloyd's, and Chi-Chi's.
-In addition, HRL recently expanded into a non-meat category with the acquisition of the Skippy brand from Unilever.
+In addition, HRL has expanded into a non-meat category with the acquisition of the Skippy brand from Unilever.
 The company has defined a niche on which it converts commodity meats to value-added packaged products.
 This has allowed the company to achieve superior results when compared with other meat processors.
-In the future, Asian markets and other non-U.S. sales should benefit from rising incomes and changing lifestyles in developing markets.

-HRL has a relatively strong balance sheet, with minimal debt and generates strong cash flows (even during the recession).
+The company has a relatively strong balance sheet, with minimal debt and generates strong cash flows (even during the recession).
 Like most in the industry, the company has a high sensitivity to changes in commodity costs.
 The company should enjoy above average long-term growth and stability of earnings and dividends, with HRL's non-U.S. sales taking a more prominent role.
-The stock is currently trading at a 12.0% discount to my calculated fair value price of $33.80.
-However, its dividend yield is below my desired minimum, so I will continue to wait for a more opportune entry point.
+The stock is currently trading at a 12.0% discount to my calculated fair value price of $55.15.
+However, its dividend yield is below my desired minimum, so I will continue to watch this stock from the sidelines.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.